 This infection can have major ramifications if it reaches the baby.
 While some symptoms may not even be detected or visible even after birth, some babies are born with major brain damage causing them to be retarded or even have certain senses impaired as a result of it.
 Any infection by that parasite prior to pregnancy builds up your immunity against it and protects your body from any subsequent infections.

-While it is best to stay away from pets while you are pregnant, giving away your pet cat to somebody else for nearly a year might not be an option you’d like to entertain.
+While it is best to keep some distance from your pets while you are pregnant, giving away your pet cat to somebody else for nearly a year might not be an option you’d like to entertain.
 In such a case, you can keep yourself safe by taking a few important precautions.

 - For houses that have a backyard or an open garden where your cat likes to play in its sandbox or other play areas, it is important to keep it protected from other neighbourhood cats or animals which could bring their own contaminations to it.